-Shortly before the CCPA was signed into law, the General Data Protection Regulation (GDPR) came into effect on May 25, 2018.
-The GDPR — with its extensive guidelines for handling user data and its worldwide reach — redefined data privacy regulation.
+The General Data Protection Regulation (GDPR) came into effect on May 25, 2018, throughout the EU.
+The GDPR — with its extensive guidelines for handling user data and its worldwide reach — redefined information privacy regulation.

 - Grant users rights over their data through access, transfer, editing, and deletion requests

-- Establish greater consequences for businesses that fail to adequately protect data
+- Establish greater consequences for businesses that do not protect records adequately

 - Shift accountability for data protection onto businesses that collect and handle user information

 While the CCPA of California is notably lighter than its European counterpart, the consumer rights law introduces the goals of the GDPR to the US.
 See our CCPA vs GDPR infographic for more details on the differences between these laws.

 3. California Privacy Rights Act of 2020 (CPRA)